 The demographic analysis provides a detailed profile of the 100 respondents from the field survey.
 These data help contextualize the subsequent psychographic analysis and establish the basis for interpreting the influence of street hawking on teenage girls in Nigeria.

-Table 1: Gender of Respondents
+Table 1.
+Gender of Respondents